Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: De-convolution

-In actual astronomical observations, the dimensions of both the imaging and the telescope PSF are typically large.
-In order to preserve the integrity of the convolved images and PSF, we abstained from employing any segmentation and instead directly performed convolution calculations.
-However, the use of a large convolution kernel (2048x2048) in the final layer of the network hindered the learning process.
-To address this issue, we implemented a transformation technique that combines Fourier transform and convolution.
-More specifically, we replaced the convolution operation in the last layer with Fourier transform, resulting in a reduction of time complexity from $\mathcal{O}(n^4)$ to $\mathcal{O}(n^2\times log(n))$~\citep{ni2024pi}.
-We conducted comparative tests to evaluate the application effect of FFT acceleration in the training process.
-The results indicated that after enabling FFT acceleration, there was a significant reduction in processing time, especially for the large kernel convolution in the last layer of the network, with the improvement exceeding a factor of $10^5$.
+In actual astronomical observations, the dimensions of both the imaging and the telescope‘s PSF are typically large.
+In order to preserve the integrity of the convolved images and the PSF, we abstained from employing any segmentation and instead directly performed convolution calculations.
+However, the use of the large convolution kernel ($2048\times2048$) in the final layer of the network hindered the learning process.
+To address this issue, we implemented a transformation technique that combines Fourier transform and the convolution.
+More specifically, we replaced the convolution operation in the last layer with Fourier transform, resulting in a reduction of the time complexity from $\mathcal{O}(n^4)$ to $\mathcal{O}(n^2\times log(n))$~\citep{ni2024pi}.
+Our comparative tests demonstrated that enabling FFT acceleration significantly reduced processing time during training.
+This improvement exceeded a factor of $10^5$ for large-kernel convolutions in the network's final layer.

-Our objective is to eliminate the beam effects of telescopes through a network design that facilitates the use of data under known beam conditions, without the need for uncontaminated data as ground truth labels.
-Additionally, we can replace the U-Net (shown as the pink block in Figure~\ref{fig:deconv_unet} with any other network architecture and use the beam of any telescope (shown as the Beam block in Figure~\ref{fig:deconv_unet}.
-Therefore, in a loose sense, our network can be considered a universal unsupervised network.
+Our objective is to eliminate the beam effects of telescopes through a network design that facilitates the use of data under known beam conditions, without the need for uncontaminated data as ground-truth labels.
+Additionally, we can replace {\tt{U-Net}} (shown as the pink block in Figure~\ref{fig:deconv_unet}) with any other network architecture and use the beam of any telescope (shown as the Beam block in Figure~\ref{fig:deconv_unet}).
+Thus, broadly speaking, our architecture can be regarded as a universal unsupervised framework for eliminating telescope beam effects.".